dokku/dokku/docs/deployment/continuous-integration/github-actions.md

-# Github Actions
+# GitHub Actions

-The Dokku project has an official Githb Action available on the [Github Marketplace](https://github.com/marketplace/actions/dokku).
+The Dokku project has an official GitHub Action available on the [GitHub Marketplace](https://github.com/marketplace/actions/dokku).
 The simplest usage example is as follows:

 ```yaml
 ---